 What is the thermoplastic resins "PVC"?

-There are two categories of plastics, which are also known as synthetic resins, and they are thermosetting resins and thermoplastic resins.
+There are two categories of plastics, which are also known as synthetic resins.
+They are thermosetting resins and thermoplastic resins.

-The thermosetting resins include phenolic resin and melamine resin, which are thermally hardened, rigid, not-flexible, and can't be softened again, even if they are exposed to a heat source.
-Thermoplastic resins include PVC, polyethylene (PE), polystyrene (PS), and polypropylene (PP), which is flexible, and can be re-softened by heating.
+The thermosetting resins include phenolic resin and melamine resin.
+They are thermally hardened, rigid, not-flexible, and can't be softened again, even if they are exposed to a heat source.
+Thermoplastic resins include PVC, polyethylene (PE), polystyrene (PS), and polypropylene (PP), are flexible, and can be re-softened by heating.
 Here comes an important question: What PVC means? - It is an abbreviation for "Polyvinyl Chloride".
 With more than 45 million tons produced each year, PVC comes in the third place as the most widely produced synthetic plastic polymer.

-In contrast to other thermoplastics, PVC resin is produced in powder form, while the rest of thermoplastics are supplied in a form of compounds as granular already mixed with additives (like the antioxidants, etc).
+In contrast to other thermoplastics, PVC resin is produced in powder form.
+The rest of thermoplastics are supplied in a form of compounds as granular already mixed with additives (like the antioxidants, etc).
 That's why long-term storage is possible since the material is resistant to oxidation and degradation.
-During the processing stage, various additives and pigments are added to PVC in order to manufacture multiple PVC products of different properties.
+During the processing stage, various additives and pigments are added to PVC.
+The aim is to manufacture multiple PVC products of different properties.

 What type of material is PVC?

 PVC is known as ‘Vinyl’ or "Polyvinyl Chloride".
 Its chemical formula is (C2H3Cl)n and it's insoluble in water and alcohol.
-In Europe, ‘Vinyl’ usually refers to certain specific flexible applications, such as flooring, decorative sheets, and artificial leather.
+In Europe, ‘Vinyl’ usually refers to certain specific flexible applications.
+For instance, flooring, decorative sheets, and artificial leather.

-57% of chlorine (derived from industrial grade salt) and 43% of carbon (derived predominantly from oil/gas via ethylene) are the percentages of components needed for the PVC to be formed.
-It is less dependent than other polymers on crude oil or natural gas, which are nonrenewable, and hence can be regarded as a natural resource saving plastic, in contrast to plastics such as PE, PP, PET, and PS, which are totally dependent on oil or gas.
+57% of chlorine (derived from industrial grade salt).
+43% of carbon (derived predominantly from oil/gas via ethylene) are the percentages of components needed for the PVC to be formed.
+It is less dependent than other polymers on crude oil or natural gas.
+They are nonrenewable, and hence can be regarded as a natural resource saving plastic.
+In contrast to plastics such as PE, PP, PET, and PS, which are totally dependent on oil or gas.
 This chlorine gives PVC excellent fire resistance.